 While AWS serverless solutions offer a solid framework for resource distribution, application management, and storage provision, the sheer number of interconnected solutions leveraged by enterprises to deliver on use case scenarios comes with its own challenge: observability.

-Although individual Amazon services are typically transparent, once they become parts of a larger whole, it’s easy for IT teams to lose track of what’s happening.
-Services can span multiple cloud providers and connections, making it more difficult to discern where and when specific transactions happen, which increases overall complexity.
+Although individual Amazon services are typically transparent, once integrated, IT teams can easily lose track of what’s happening.
+Services can span multiple cloud providers and connections.
+This distribution makes it more difficult to discern where and when specific transactions happen, which increases overall complexity.

 The Dynatrace Software Intelligence Platform provides seamless observability of AWS serverless services across the full hybrid-cloud stack and multicloud platforms.
 Dynatrace has partnered with Amazon to be part of the future AWS distro for OpenTelemetry deployments to deliver enhanced visibility across serverless stacks.

 Dynatrace has also developed new extensions for Lambda and intelligent operations for both EKS and Fargate, which deliver automatic observability in context with the other services, hybrid-cloud resources, and cloud resources.
-In practice, Dynatrace’s observability and AI-driven analysis of AWS serverless services in context with the full hybrid-cloud stack enable organizations to simplify cloud environments, streamline and optimize service architecture, and scale to meet evolving demands — without losing sight of critical operations.
+In practice, Dynatrace’s observability and AI-driven analysis of AWS serverless services in context with the full hybrid-cloud stack enable organizations to simplify cloud environments.
+Without losing sight of critical operations, Dynatrace enables teams to streamline and optimize service architecture, and scale to meet evolving demands.

 To learn more about how Dynatrace can provide critical observability over all your AWS serverless initiatives, join us for our on-demand Power Demo AWS Observability with Serverless.